 Directory Used by BL1?
 Used by BL2?
 Used by BL31?

-- - -

 bl1 Yes No No

 b12 No Yes No

-bl31 No No Yes
+b131 No No Yes

 plat Yes Yes Yes

 drivers Yes No Yes

 common Yes Yes Yes

 lib Yes Yes Yes

 services No No Yes

-The build system provides a non configurable build option IMAGE\BLx for each boot loader stage (where x = BL stage). e.g. for BL1, IMAGE\BL1 will be defined by the build system.
+The build system provides a non configurable build option $IMAGE\BLx$ for each boot loader stage (where x = BL stage). e.g. for BL1, $IMAGE\BL1$ will be defined by the build system.
 This enables TF-A to compile certain code only for specific boot loader stages

 All assembler files have the .S extension.
-The linker source files for each boot stage have the extension .ld.S.
-These are processed by GCC to create the linker scripts which have the extension .ld.
+The linker source files for each boot stage have the extension .1d.S.
+These are processed by GCC to create the linker scripts which have the extension .1d.